Drill-Dev/DrillDev/readme.md

 pnpm run setup
 ```

-This will set up git aliases that make committing changes across submodules easier.
-You can find a list of the current git aliases in the `.gitalias` file.
+This command will also clone the DrillDev backend which is stored in another repository.

 ## Technologies